 You’re never too old to role-play.
 In fact, some adults require this in their relationships; it’s the only excuse they have to play dress-up and well… you know… hit each other with fake foam swords in the park (where did you think we were going with that?)

-In marketing, we also think that it’s important to role-play.
+In marketing and inbound strategy in particular, we also think that it’s important to role-play.
 Some businesses like to make simulated scenarios where they pretend to be a customer who has a problem that they need to be solved.
 We do a similar thing where we create an archetype of the ideal customer for your business, the type of person that would be interested in what you have to offer and be likely to purchase your goods and services.
 This mock-up of a person is known as a buyer persona — and it’s a lot less silly than it seems.

 What kind of people are already buying from you?

 You probably notice that the people who buy what you’re offering share some similar traits and interests.
 Knowing the kind of people that you interact with can help with the number of personas you need.

 To keep it simple, let’s say that you own a butchery specialising in grass-fed meats.
 There are a few groups of people you want to focus on, and groups you don’t, and they can each have their own persona.
 And the more detail you can add, the better.